Jan van Balen: Garland paintings

 Like their fathers, the sons of the inventors of the genre of garland painting also collaborated on similar paintings.
 An example of a collaborative garland painting of Jan van Balen and Jan Brueghel the Younger is the Flower garland with Holy Family (Hampel Auctions on 26 June 2014 Munich, lot 193).
 The medallion in the centre depicts the Holy Family while the garland consists of flowers and fruits with a symbolic connection to the devotion to Mary.
 Van Balen painted the medallion while Brueghel painted the abundant garland.

+Still life painting

+A signed still life by Van Balen (private collection) is executed in a style remeniscent of that of the Flemish painter Jeremias van Winghe.